Street food: Health and safety

 As early as the 14th century, government officials oversaw street food vendor activities.
 With the increasing pace of globalization and tourism, the safety of street food has become one of the major concerns of public health, and a focus for governments and scientists to raise public awareness.
 However, despite concerns about contamination at street food vendors, the incidence of such is low, with studies showing rates comparable to restaurants.

 In Singapore, street food vendors known as "hawkers", over half of which were unlicensed, were considered "primarily a nuisance to be removed from the streets".
-113 hawker centres were constructed between 1971 and 1986 to remove hawkers from the streets while preserving the food culture.
+113 hawker centers were constructed between 1971 and 1986 to remove hawkers from the streets while preserving the food culture.

 In 2002, a sampling of 511 street foods in Ghana by the World Health Organization showed that most had microbial counts within the accepted limits, and a different sampling of 15 street foods in Calcutta showed that they were "nutritionally well balanced", providing roughly 200 kcal (Cal) of energy per rupee of cost.

 In the United Kingdom, the Food Standards Agency has provided comprehensive guidance of food safety for the vendors, traders and retailers of the street food sector since 2000.
 Other effective ways of enhancing the safety of street foods include: mystery shopping programs, training, rewarding programs to vendors, regulatory governing and membership management programs, and technical testing programs.

-In India, government recognized the fundamental rights of the street food vendors and have imposed reasonable restrictions.
-And in 2006, India legislature has enacted the food Safety and Standards Act to monitor the quality of food.
+In India, the government recognized the fundamental rights of the street food vendors and have imposed reasonable restrictions.
+And in 2006, the India legislature enacted the Food Safety and Standards Act to monitor the quality of food.

 Despite knowledge of the risk factors, actual harm to consumers’ health is yet to be fully proven and understood.
 Due to difficulties in tracking cases and the lack of disease-reporting systems, follow-up studies proving actual connections between street food consumption and food-borne diseases are still very few.
 Little attention has been devoted to consumers and their eating habits, behaviors and awareness.
 The fact that social and geographical origins largely determine consumers’ physiological adaptation and reaction to foods—whether contaminated or not—is neglected in the literature.

 In the late 1990s, the United Nations and other organizations began to recognize that street vendors had been an underused method of delivering fortified foods to populations, and in 2007, the UN Food and Agriculture Organization recommended considering methods of adding nutrients and supplements to street foods that are commonly consumed by the particular culture.